The Third Man

 Peter Weir: 6 Oscar nominations, no wins.
 No other living director has been so denied the statuette.
 Does it matter?

-Lyrical language and elliptical plotting can work in a novel, but don’t necessarily make for good films.
+Lyrical language and elliptical plotting can work in a novel, but not necessarily in cinema.
 Does The English Patient succeed?

 This video-essay examines Steven Spielberg’s career, from his days in television up until War Horse, and shows how he uses the disciplines of cinema to secure specific emotional responses.